WBKI-TV (1983–2017): Out-of-market coverage area

 WBKI-TV claimed the largest coverage area of any television station in Kentucky due to the location of the station's transmitter near the geographical center of the state of Kentucky.
 The station's over-the-air signal provided at least secondary coverage (Grade B signal or better) from the Dale Hollow Reservoir area along the Tennessee state line to parts of Southern Indiana in areas along the Ohio River.
 Besides most of the Kentucky segment of the Louisville market, it served large portions of the Lexington and Bowling Green markets.
 Consequently, WBKI-TV maintained solid coverage on most cable systems in these areas for most of its tenure as an affiliate of The WB.
-For all intents and purposes, it was Lexington's default WB affiliate, and even operated a "virtual channel" on primary cable systems in that area with separate identifications, especially after then-UPN affiliate WBLU-LP dropped their WB affiliation in September 2003; that station aired WB programming off-schedule as a secondary affiliation for four years.
+For all intents and purposes, it was Lexington's de facto WB affiliate, and even operated a "virtual channel" on primary cable systems in that area with separate identifications, especially after then-UPN affiliate WBLU-LP (channel 62, now defunct) dropped its WB affiliation in September 2003; that station aired WB programming off-schedule as a secondary affiliation for four years.

-In addition, WBKI-TV was also the default over-the-air WB affiliate for at least the eastern half of the Bowling Green market area as “WBWG,” the WBKO-operated WB outlet in that area, was a cable-only member of The WB 100+ Station Group.
+In addition, WBKI-TV was also the default over-the-air WB affiliate for at least the eastern half of the Bowling Green market area as that city's WB affiliate "WBWG" was a cable-only member of The WB 100+ Station Group.
 Indeed, Nielsen counted the station as part of both the Louisville and Bowling Green markets before the station relocated its transmitter to Raywick.

-With the launch of The CW, under new affiliation terms inaugurated by the network, WBKI-TV was dropped from most cable providers in the Bowling Green and Lexington areas since that network respectively launched onto subchannels of ABC affiliate WBKO and CBS affiliate WKYT-TV.
+With the launch of The CW, under new affiliation terms inaugurated by the network, WBKI-TV was dropped from most cable providers in the Bowling Green and Lexington areas since that network respectively launched onto subchannels of ABC affiliate WBKO (channel 13) and CBS affiliate WKYT-TV (channel 27).
 In spite of the existence of the subchannel-only affiliates in both markets, WBKI-TV could still be seen over-the-air in much of the western portion of the Lexington market, the eastern portion of the Bowling Green market, and on about 20 other cable systems in central and southern Kentucky.
 The station was also available on cable in portions of the Nashville market, including parts of far southern Kentucky (e.g. Cumberland, Clinton, and Monroe counties) as well as three counties (Clay, Macon, and Pickett) in Tennessee.
-This ended sometime around 2010 when Nashville's then-CW affiliate WNAB (now a Dabl affiliate) claimed market exclusivity in those areas.
+This ended sometime around 2010 when Nashville's then-CW affiliate WNAB (channel 58, now a Dabl affiliate) claimed market exclusivity in those areas.